biocore/songbird/README.md

 The summary generated will look something like as follows.
 ![Summary of the QIIME 2 Songbird run on the Red Sea data](https://github.com/biocore/songbird/raw/master/images/redsea-tutorial-summarize-paired-output.png "Summary of the QIIME 2 Songbird run on the Red Sea data")

+Note that it is very important to have `--p-training-column Testing` in order to specify the holdout samples used for cross-validation.
+See <a href="#training-column">this section on specifying the training column</a> for details on how to assign holdout samples for cross-validation.

 This resulting visualization will also include _Q<sup>2</sup>_ values. <span id="explaining-q2"></span>

 The _Q<sup>2</sup>_ score is adapted from the Partial least squares literature.
 Here it is given by `Q2=1 - model/baseline` where `model=average absolute model error` and `baseline=average absolute baseline error`.
 If _Q<sup>2</sup>_ is close to 1, that indicates a high predictive accuracy on the cross validations amples.
 If _Q<sup>2</sup>_ is low or below zero, that indicates poor predictive accuracy, suggesting possible overfitting.
+This statistic behaves similarly to _R<sup>2</sup>_ classically used in a ordinary linear regression if `--p-formula 1` in the baseline model.

 The baseline model we generated above is super simple, and doesn't look at any of the sample metadata fields.
 This lets us look at how much better our "first" model performs compared to this baseline model.

 But one can imagine using other baseline models to contrast - for instance, fitting a model on just Temperature to gauge how informative other variables such as Salinity and Oxygen are.
 The _Q<sup>2</sup>_ value is the predictive accuracy estimated from the samples left out of the regression fit.
-Another common use case is to run model with just the intercept by setting `--p-formula "1"` when running the baseline model.
-This will allow one to compute something that looks more similar to an _R<sup>2</sup>_ classically used in a ordinary linear regression.
+Another common use case is to run model with just the intercept by looking at other simple baseline models to gauge improvement of fit for a given set of variables.
+For instance, one could run the following model with just `Depth`

+# Generate a baseline model
+qiime songbird multinomial \
+    --i-table redsea.biom.qza \
+    --m-metadata-file data/redsea/redsea_metadata.txt \
+    --p-formula "Depth" \
+    --p-epochs 5000 \
+    --p-training-column Testing \
+    --p-summary-interval 1 \
+    --o-differentials baseline-diff.qza \
+    --o-regression-stats baseline-stats.qza \
+    --o-regression-biplot baseline-biplot.qza

+# Visualize the first model's regression stats *and* the baseline model's
+# regression stats
+qiime songbird summarize-paired \
+    --i-regression-stats regression-stats.qza \
+    --i-baseline-stats baseline-stats.qza \
+    --o-visualization paired-summary.qzv

+This plot will allow one to investigate how much the model fit improved by adding `Temperature`, `Salinity`, `Oxygen`, `Fluorescence`, and `Nitrate`.
+A positive _Q<sup>2</sup>_ score indicates an improvement over the baseline model.

 ### TL;DR